10 missing children recovered, more than 200 arrested in Ohio anti-human trafficking operation

 Attorney General Dave Yost is detailing the results of the operation, referred to as "Ohio Knows," during a briefing with several law enforcement agencies on Monday.
 You can watch updates in the player below:

-The operation, which spanned one week, led to the arrest of 161 people seeking to buy sex, three people seeking to buy sex from a minor and 50 people offering to sell sex.
-Additionally, investigators recovered 10 missing children.
+The operation, which spanned one week, led to the arrest of 161 people seeking to buy sex, including three people from Franklin County who sought to buy sex from a minor.
+Additionally 50 people were arrested for offering to sell sex and investigators recovered 10 missing children.
 Those children have been offered services, according to an update from the Attorney General's Office.

+Among those arrested was a city council member, a teacher, a professor, a pilot and a firefighter, Yost said.

+"I shake my head and can't believe those stories," said Yost.
+"It happens everywhere."

-According to court records, Bartnikkowski responded to an online advertisement to pay for sex.
+According to court records, Bartnikowski responded to an online advertisement to pay for sex.

 He engaged in multiple text messages and calls and arrived at a hotel room where undercover officers posing as prostitutes were waiting for him.